-The Foot and Ankle Ability Measure (FAAM) is a self-reported outcome tool designed to be a comprehensive assessment of physical performance amongst individuals with a range of leg, foot and ankle disorders.
-Unlike many patient-reported outcomes (PROs), FAAM is not a disease-specific tool but is instead region-specific.
+The Foot and Ankle Ability Measure (FAAM) is a patient-reported outcome measure (PROM) designed to be a comprehensive assessment of physical performance amongst individuals with a range of leg, foot and ankle disorders.
+Unlike many PROMs, FAAM is not a disease-specific measure but is instead region-specific.

 Developed in 2005, FAAM and is only one of a handful of foot and ankle instruments in current use that displays the 4 clinimetric qualities -content validity, construct validity, reliability, and responsiveness .
 These qualities have also led to FAAM being validated for use in populations with general orthopedic conditions, including pain, sprain and strain fractures, plantar fasciitis, bunions and achilles rupture .

 The FAAM questionnaire is a 29-item survey that is divided into two sub-scales: Activities of Daily Living (ADL) (21 items) and the Sports sub-scale (8 items).
 The ADL sub-scale assess a patient’s ability to carry out everyday activities like standing, squatting or walking up the stairs, while the sports subscale assess more difficult tasks that are essential to sport and athletes such as running, jumping, landing etc.